mazwisprojects/Friday-AI-Assistant/README.md

 > **A.D.A** = **A**dvanced **D**esign **A**ssistant

-ADA V2 is a sophisticated AI assistant designed for multimodal interaction, running on a dual-environment architecture to bridge the gap between real-time vision, voice, and parametric CAD engineering.
+ADA V2 is a sophisticated AI assistant designed for multimodal interaction, running on a unified Python 3.11 environment.
 It combines Google's Gemini 2.5 Native Audio with computer vision, gesture control, and 3D CAD generation in a unified Electron desktop application.

 ---